 Shipping time depends on which country you are based in.
-Within the U.K., delivery usually takes between 4-5 working days for standard shipping, 1-3 for express shipping and 1 working day for next day confirmed delivery (Mon-Sat).
+Within the U.K., delivery usually takes between 4-5 working days for standard shipping, 1-2 for express shipping and 1 working day for next day confirmed delivery (Mon-Fri).
 It takes between 5-10 working days for all other countries.
-We ship all orders placed before 4pm every day from Monday-Friday.
-Orders placed between Friday (after 4pm) and Sunday will be shipped on the following working day.
-Although we are an online store only, we also offer same day London pick up, just get in contact with us and we can allocate a convenient time for you to pick up your order!
+We do our best to ship all orders placed between Monday to Friday before 4p.m on the same day (provided that the product is in stock) using the following delivery courier: Royal Mail.
+Orders placed between Friday (after 4pm) and Sunday will be shipped on the following working day (this also applies to Bank Holidays) Although we are an online store only, we also offer same day London pick up, just get in contact with us and we can allocate a convenient time for you to pick up your order!

 - It takes between 15-20 working days for lenses with power (prescription) to be shipped, as they are custom made to each client's prescription.

 4. Do I need a prescription to buy contact lenses?